thomasaarholt/prism-em.github.io/about.md

-# About PRISM
+# About *Prismatic*
-*PRISM* is a CUDA/C++ software package for fast image simulation in scanning transmission electron microscopy (STEM).
-It includes parallel, data-streaming implementations of both the plane-wave reciprocal-space interpolated scattering matrix (PRISM) and multislice algorithms using multicore CPUs and CUDA-enabled GPU(s), in some cases achieving accelerations as high as 1000x or more relative to traditional methods. *PRISM* is fast, free, open-sourced, and contains a graphical user interface.
+*Prismatic* is a CUDA/C++ software package for fast image simulation in scanning transmission electron microscopy (STEM).
+It includes parallel, data-streaming implementations of both the plane-wave reciprocal-space interpolated scattering matrix (PRISM) and multislice algorithms using multicore CPUs and CUDA-enabled GPU(s), in some cases achieving accelerations as high as 1000x or more relative to traditional methods. *Prismatic* is fast, free, open-sourced, and contains a graphical user interface.

 ## File Formats